Flathead Catfish

 About the Flathead Catfish

-A typical Flathead Catfish runs 24 inches in length and weighs around 10 pounds, though fish in prime habitat regularly exceed these averages.
-The all-tackle world record stands at 123 lbs, set at Kansas, USA, making it a legitimate target for anglers chasing personal bests.
+A typical Flathead Catfish runs 28 inches in length and weighs around 15 pounds, though fish in prime habitat regularly exceed these averages.
+The all-tackle world record stands at 123 lbs, set at Elk City Reservoir, KS, making it a legitimate target for anglers chasing personal bests.
 Conservation status varies by region — check local regulations before keeping fish, as some waters have slot limits or catch-and-release requirements in place.

 Habitat & Range